5 ways for foreigners to make money in Thailand

 PHOTO: Freepik

 Working online, or being a ‘digital nomad,’ is another common option.
 While it has been popular for many years, the Covid-19 pandemic has accelerated the shift to online or remote work.
-You can basically do your job anywhere, whether your own home, a cafe, an airport, on a boat or by the pool.
+You can do your job anywhere, whether in your own home, a cafe, an airport, on a boat or by the pool.
 That’s why it’s the preferred option for those who love freedom.
 By working online, you can travel while still generating income on the go.
 All you need to work online is a great internet connection and, obviously, a particular skill.
-Finding a remote job might seem difficult, but if you’re smart and diligent enough, it’s actually pretty simple.
+Finding a remote job might seem difficult, but if you’re smart and diligent enough, it’s pretty simple.

 For most people, the first thing that comes to mind when they hear about making money online is writing a blog, starting a YouTube channel, or becoming a TikTok star.
 Of course, these are some of the options, but the truth is, you can do almost anything on the net.
-The possibility is basically endless, from freelancing to full-time jobs.
+The possibilities is endless, from freelancing to full-time jobs.
 Even jobs that traditionally have to be performed in an office can now be performed online.
-In fact, many progressive companies are now hiring remote workers.
+Many progressive companies are now hiring remote workers.
 Some of the most common online jobs in Thailand for foreigners are graphic design, copywriting, online marketing, website maintenance, and social media marketing.
 A great place to start finding work online is from websites like fiverr.com.

 3. Entrepreneur